JSchneidler/nand2tetris/07_08_vm_translator/README.md

 ## Usage

-`vm_translator.exe input_file`
+`vm_translator.exe input_path`
-input_file - Path to the input file
+input_path - Path to .vm file or directory containing .vm files

-The program generates an output file with a `.asm` extension and a basename equal to the input file's.
+The program generates an output file with a `.asm` extension and a basename equal to the input path's.

 ## Architecture